curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 *I was never born, only reborn.*

-He began toying with the tangle of ideas again.
+A few weeks later, he began toying with the tangle of ideas again.

 Ideas...
 They're interesting.
 They live and they die.
 I guess ideas are beings too.
 There's all kinds of species of ideas.